instant-dev/instant/README.md

 [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

-You will notice instant.dev is small.
+You will notice that instant.dev is small.
 It is written in CommonJS.
 It is not built with TypeScript.
-The majority of database input comes from user land at runtime;
-in that vein we've packaged built-in runtime type coercion and safety, and parameterized queries provide injection protection.
+The majority of database input comes from user land at runtime; in that vein we've packaged built-in runtime type coercion and safety, and parameterized queries provide injection protection.
 Our development principles are straightforward: instant.dev should work with any JavaScript stack and help you ship product faster.

 Use instant.dev to: